VHS Revival revisits John Carpenter’s genre-defining masterwork.

-Halloween is one of those rare movies that are able to use violence in its most positive and productive sense.
+Halloween is one of those rare movies that is able to use violence in its most positive and productive sense.
 This is art first and foremost, and the movie’s graphic nature is never superfluous.
-Everything we see on screen serves a purpose, which is to create a visceral experience of the vicarious variety, offering the kind of tension that we can fully immerse ourselves in and experience it as if it were our own.
+Everything we see on screen serves a purpose, creating the kind of visceral tension we can fully immerse ourselves in.

 Laurie – It was the boogeyman…

 Dr. Sam Loomis – As a matter of fact, it was.

 So what makes the movie so great?
 There are many factors.
 In terms of serving its purpose, Halloween is a flawless exercise in filmmaking, incredible when you consider the fact that Carpenter was barely thirty when he shot the movie in twenty days on a budget of approximately $320,000 dollars, $20,000 of which going to hard-up thespian Donald Pleasence, who only agreed to lend his considerable talent for 5 days due to alimony payments.

 But Carpenter is nothing if not resourceful, and after composing perhaps horror’s most famous score inside of 3 days, he would cut the eyes out of a William Shatner mask and spray it white, giving us one of film’s most iconic killers.
 So strapped for cash was the director that the crew were reduced to painting bags of spring leaves brown in order to make the movie seasonally accurate, while cast members were asked to provide their own wardrobe.